gazebo-web/fuel-server/README.md

     export IGN_SSL_KEY=`pwd`/ssl/key.pem
     ```

-    Note: to allow self certificates for localhost in Chrome, you need to put this in the chrome address bar : `chrome://flags/#allow-insecure-localhost`
+Note: to allow self certificates for localhost in Chrome, you need to put this in the chrome address

-1. Install mysql:

-    NOTE: Install a version greater than v5.6.4.
-In the servers, we are currently using MySQL v5.7.21

-    ```
-    sudo apt-get install mysql-server
-    ```

-    The installer will ask you to create a root password for mysql.
+bar : `chrome://flags/#allow-insecure-localhost`

-1. Create the database and a user in mysql.
-Replace `'newuser'` with your username and `'password'` with your new password:
+1. Create the database and a user in MySQL.
+Replace `'newuser'` with your username and `'password'` with your new
+   password:

         # Xenial
         mysql -u root -p